Steamer Schiller at Brunnen, Lake Lucerne in 2008. She is one of five

 Even today, a screw motor vessel can be extremely noisy and juddery

-bow rudders and bow thrusters aided manoevrability, but
+bow rudders and bow thrusters aided paddle steamer manoevrability, but

-the handling of such ships an increasingly skilled task with
+the handling of such ships a highly skilled task with

 increasingly few mariners trained in its art.